Skinners' Academy

-Skinners' Academy (formerly The Skinners' Company's School for Girls) is a school in the Woodberry Down (North Hackney) community for boys and girls aged 11–19.
+Skinners' Academy (formerly The Skinners' Company's School for Girls) is a school in the Manor House (Woodberry Down) area for boys and girls aged 11–19.
 The academy opened in 2010 and is supported by the Worshipful Company of Skinners, a London Livery Company.
 There are currently approximately 900 pupils on roll from Year 7 - Year 11 and over 100 Sixth Form students.
 More than 60% of the pupils speak English as an additional language and more than 86% of students are from ethnic minority backgrounds.

-In March 2017 the academy welcomed a short Ofsted inspection which resulted in the academy retaining its recognition as a 'Good' school.
+In March 2017 the academy had a short Ofsted inspection which resulted in the academy retaining its recognition as a 'Good' school.

 History

 The Skinners' Company

 The Worshipful Company of Skinners (known as The Skinners' Company) is one of the “Great Twelve” Livery Companies with a history going back some 700 years.
 It is one of the most ancient of the City Guilds and developed from the medieval trade guild of the furriers.
 Members of the guild dressed and traded furs that were used for trimming and lining the garments of richer members of society.

 The company, as the guild is now called, is no longer associated with the craft but continues to contribute to educating the young and helping the older in need, through their almshouses, charities and schools.
 The Skinners' Company's School for Girls is the fourth school that was opened by the Skinners' Company.
 The other schools respectively are the Sir Andrew Judd's free school (now called Tonbridge School), The Skinners' School and Sir Andrew Judd's Commercial School (now called The Judd School).